Host Organizations

 Host Organizations attend an orientation meeting with E+I staff and the E+I Fellow to discuss the project plan, role expectations, and the definition of success for both parties.

-Host Organizations are required to communicate with the E+I Fellow(s) on a regular basis throughout the 8-week internship experience.
+Host Organizations are required to establish a weekly check-in with the E+I Fellow(s) throughout the internship experience.
 They will discuss their meeting and communication preferences with the Fellow during the project planning meeting with E+I staff.

 Project Wrap-Up Meeting